 Leumeah, located 52 km south-west of Sydney CBD, is part of the local government area of the city of Campbelltown and is in the Macarthur region.

 Leumeah was established in 1887 following the construction of a railway station.
-In 1926, a large parcel of land was designated for subdivision.
-Growth slowed down due to the Great Depression, but subdivision continued after World War II through to the 1950s and 1960s.
-And in 1969, the area became officially known as Leumeah.
+Subdivision continued after World War II and in 1969, the area became officially known as Leumeah.

-The suburb is ideal for families as it is very quiet and peaceful and offers an affordable standard of living.
-It has easy access to public transport, schools, shops, restaurants and other amenities.
-Shops are found near the Leumeah train station as well as in Parkhill Crescent.
+The suburb is ideal for families with easy access to public transport, schools, shops, restaurants and other amenities.
+Shops are found near the Leumeah train station and in Parkhill Crescent.